 Our mental health affects how we think, feel and act so working in mental health practice can be demanding, but extremely rewarding.
-With a radical shift in the responses to people who experience mental health problems, this degree will enable you to investigate contemporary approaches to mental health while being informed by a variety of perspectives and with the themes of communication and compassion at its core.
+With a radical shift in the responses to people who experience mental ill health, this degree will enable you to investigate contemporary approaches to mental health while being informed by a variety of perspectives and with the themes of communication and compassion at its core.
 You will learn from individuals who will share their own experiences of mental health as you discover how to engage with people in a respectful, effective and ethical manner.
 A key element of the programme is the protection, promotion and enablement of mental health and wellbeing in individuals, families and communities.
 Whether starting your career, or already working in the sector, this programme provides a gateway to a variety of emerging roles in contemporary mental health practice, with your employability enhanced through placements in a range of traditional and innovative settings.

 What will I study?

 In Year 1 you will explore the influences on health and wellbeing, including what supports and impacts on this at different life stages and transitions.
 A range of perspectives on health and quality of life will be presented as you start to develop an understanding of mental ill-health, its experiences and settings, including a focus on formal diagnosis.
 Learning from experts with lived experience, you will discuss the concept of compassionate-centred conversations and develop your skills in respectful engagement.

 Year 2 involves investigating mental health law and ethical practice, including how to respect and support equality and diversity in your practice.
 Contemporary approaches to protecting and promoting mental health and wellbeing will be examined and you will participate in 120 hours of work-based learning to put this theory into practice.
 You will explore person-centred care, discover how to be an agent for change, and investigate the links between physical and mental health, including the role of physical activity in mental health and wellbeing.
 Research methodology and approaches will also be introduced.